cocogitto/cocogitto/CONTRIBUTING.md

   Use `cargo clippy` instead of `cargo build` to spot lints before committing your changes.

+- **git-hooks**
+  Cocogitto provides sharable git-hooks, if you want to save the hassle of manually running lints and formatters before each commit you can simply run `cog install-hook --all`.

 ### Error handling
 * `unwrap()` usage should be avoided, if needed use `expect("why")` instead.
 * For convenience, errors in the [cog](src/bin/cog.rs) CLI and the public API are wrapped with the